Elinor Florence, Author

 Tell Your Story: Age Doesn’t Matter

 And anyone over sixty has experienced some major global events.
 For example, my 74-year-old husband was only twelve years old when the Berlin Wall went up – one block away from his home!
 Millions of people are still alive who remember that day, but his perspective is unique.
-That’s why I interviewed him here: In the Shadow of the Wall.
+That’s why I interviewed him here: The Shadow of the Berlin Wall.

 Tell Your Story: Where to Begin